MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-export-image.md

 ---
-title: Export-Image
+title: wdsutil export-image
-description: Reference article for Export-Image, which exports an existing image from the image store to another Windows Image (.wim) file. ms.topic: reference ms.assetid: a9b8b467-0f2d-4754-8998-55503a262778 ms.author: lizross
+description: Reference article for wdsutil export-image, which exports an existing image from the image store to another Windows Image (.wim) file. ms.topic: reference ms.assetid: a9b8b467-0f2d-4754-8998-55503a262778 ms.author: lizross